StarGate01/chrzwatch-firmware/README.md

 The **PlatformIO IDE** is set up to use OpenOCD via some hardware adapter (default: CMSIS-DAP) to program the chip.
 This can be changed in the `platformio.ini` file.

-### Dumping the Font ROM

-Disassemble your watch and connect the `TX` and `RX` testpoints to the corresponding pins of a Serial-to-USB converter.
-Connect power and ground of the USB plug to the `5V` and `GND` pins of the converter.

-Next, remove `"SERIAL", "SERIAL_ASYNCH", "SERIAL_FC"` from `mbed_app.json` and compile and upload the firmware using the `i6hrc_flashdump` environment.
-Then, launch the script `tools/flash.dump.py`.
-The content of the flash will be downloaded to `dump.bin`.
-However, on some models I noticed the flash memory to be empty.

 #### Troubleshooting

 Unfortunatly, the SWD `RESET` line is not easily accessible.
 However, shorting `SWDCLK` to `VCC` triggers a debug init halt as well.